tamas-p/hisma/packages/visma/docker/README.md

 $ docker run -it -p 127.0.0.1:4040:4040 tamasp/visma
 ```

-## Running as a daemon
+## Running in detached mode

-This way visma will be running as a daemon in the background.
+This way visma will be running detached from the terminal in the background.
+To stop visma
+started this way you need to use `docker stop`.

 ```
 $ docker run -d -p 127.0.0.1:4040:4040 tamasp/visma